rotexsoft/versatile-collections/docs/QUICKSTART.md

         // Now, add a hobby property to each collection item with a value of `Baseball`.
         // Will not throw an exception even though there is no `hobby` property in each item's
-        // object because we paased a third parameter value of true, allowing setValForEachItem to
+        // object because we passed a third parameter value of true, allowing setValForEachItem to
         // add non-existent property to each item.
         $collection->setValForEachItem('hobby', 'Baseball', true);